porsche-design-system/porsche-design-system/packages/components-js/src/components/action/button-pure/button-pure.code.md

 If a specific text size is needed, the size can be set to `inherit` to specify the text size from outside.

-**Hint:** If you are in `hideLabel`-mode, be aware that the box-size of the rendered element will not be the same as the given (font-size) pixel value, e.g. setting a font-size of **"44px"** will not generate a box with a **"44px"** width/height but instead a box size generated out of our type-scaling formula which will end in **"52px"** width/height.
+**Hint:** If you are in `hideLabel`-mode, be aware that the box-size of the rendered element will not be the same as the given (font-size) pixel value, e.g. setting a font-size of **"44px"** will not generate a box with a **"44px"** width/height but instead a box size generated out of Porsche type-scaling formula which will end in **"52px"** width/height.

 <Playground :themeable="true">
   <template #configurator>